tonvanbart/spring-kafka/README.md

     data:Message 15

+A new message should appear every 2 seconds.
 Press Ctrl-C to stop listening to the events.
 The application has some logging to show you what is going on during the process.